 When can Revenue seize goods?

-- fail to account for VAT.
+- fail to account for VAT on those goods.

-What happens if my goods are seized?
+What happens if Revenue seize my goods?

 Customs Acts provisions

 The provisions of the Customs Acts regarding forfeiture and condemnation of goods apply to goods liable to forfeiture under VAT law.